Oil jumps 3% to $63 as Iran shoots down U.S. drone in Gulf

-LONDON (Reuters) - Oil jumped more than 3% to above $63 a barrel on Thursday after Iran shot down a U.S. military drone, raising fears of a military confrontation between Tehran and Washington.
+LONDON (Reuters) - Oil rose by more than 3% to above $63 a barrel on Thursday after Iran shot down a U.S. military drone, raising fears of a military confrontation between Tehran and Washington.

-Also supporting oil were expectations that the U.S. Federal Reserve could cut interest rates at its next meeting, stimulating growth in the world’s largest oil-consuming country, and a drop in U.S. crude inventories.
+Expectations that the U.S. Federal Reserve could cut interest rates at its next meeting, stimulating growth in the world’s largest oil-consuming country, and a drop in U.S. crude inventories, also provided support to prices.

 The drone was downed in international airspace over the Strait of Hormuz by an Iranian surface-to-air missile, a U.S. official said.
 Iran’s Revolutionary Guards said the drone was flying over southern Iran.